ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Now check the installation by running `opam --version`.
 You can compare it with the current version on [opam.ocaml.org](https://opam.ocaml.org/).

+**Please note:** In case you are running `opam init` inside a Docker container, you will be asked whether you want to disable sanboxing.
+This is necessary, unless you run a privileged Docker container.

-#### Creating a New Switch on Unix
+#### 3. Create an `opam` Switch

+This step is necessary only if you need to install a specific version of OCaml, or if you want to create a new independent environment.
+`opam init` already set up a default `opam` switch for you to work in.

-If you want a specific version of OCaml, or a new independent environment, you can create a new switch with the `opam switch create` command.
+You can create a new opam switch with the `opam switch create` command.
 Specify which version as shown below (i.e., `opam switch create 4.14.0`).
-All possible compiler versions can be found with `opam switch list-available`.
-The most current version can be found at [opam.ocaml.org](https://opam.ocaml.org/packages/ocaml-base-compiler/).
+All available versions of the OCaml base compiler can be found with `opam switch list-available ocaml-base-compiler`.
+The most current version can also be found at [opam.ocaml.org](https://opam.ocaml.org/packages/ocaml-base-compiler/).

 ```shell
 $ opam switch create 4.14.0